huggingface/blog/course-launch-event.md

     </a>
 </div>

-We are excited to share that after a lot of work from the Hugging Face team, part 2 of the [Hugging Face Course](https://hf.co/course) will be released on November 15th.
+We are excited to share that after a lot of work from the Hugging Face team, part 2 of the [Hugging Face Course](https://hf.co/course) will be released on November 15th!
 Part 1 focused on teaching you how to use a pretrained model, fine-tune it on a text classification task then upload the result to the [Model Hub](https://hf.co/models).
 Part 2 will focus on all the other common NLP tasks: token classification, language modeling (causal and masked), translation, summarization and question answering.
 It will also take a deeper dive in the whole Hugging Face ecosystem, in particular [🤗 Datasets](https://github.com/huggingface/datasets) and [🤗 Tokenizers](https://github.com/huggingface/tokenizers).

 To go with this release, we are organizing a large community event to which you are invited!
 The program includes two days of talks, then team projects focused on fine-tuning a model on any NLP task ending with live demos like [this one](https://huggingface.co/spaces/flax-community/chef-transformer).
-Those demos will go nicely in your portfolio if you are looking for a new job in Machine Learning, and we will also deliver a certificate of completion to all the participants that achieve building one of them.
+Those demos will go nicely in your portfolio if you are looking for a new job in Machine Learning.
+We will also deliver a certificate of completion to all the participants that achieve building one of them.

 AWS is sponsoring this event by offering free compute to participants via [Amazon SageMaker](https://aws.amazon.com/sagemaker/).